-It’s a great question because setting up a blog is potentially one of the best ways to make money online.
+It’s a great question because setting up a money-making blog is potentially one of the best ways to make money online.

 Disclaimer: This post may contain affiliate or referral links that earn me some commission if you sign up through them.
 However, this is at no extra cost to you.
 Read more here.
 Thank you if you do use them as they help to support my blog.